 Some other essential oils that could help improve scalp blood circulation include rosemary, cedarwood, thyme, and lavender (3).

 How To Use Essential Oils?

 - Use them before a shower.
 Combine 3 to 5 drops of your favorite essential oil with 2 to 3 tablespoons of a carrier oil (like olive or coconut oils) to dilute it.

 - Gently rub the oil mixture into your scalp.

 - Leave the oil on your head for about 10 to 15 minutes and rinse with warm water.
-Warm water and promote better absorption of nutrients.
+Warm water helps improve scalp nutrient delivery and promote better nutrient absorption.

 3. Use Inversion Therapy

 In inversion therapy, you hang your head upside down for a few minutes to increase blood flow to the scalp.
-This blood circulation to the hair follicles is vital for hair growth.
+This blood circulation helps stimulate hair follicles and is vital for hair growth.
 The blood delivers oxygen, minerals, and various other nutrients to the hair.